-In the Naïve algorithm (cf. Algorithm 10) we first solve a TSP on Euclidean plane using the shortest direct connections between points in a city.
-This was a reason to transform the Naïve algorithm into new one.
+In the Naïve algorithm (cf. Algorithm 10) we first solve a TSP on Euclidean plane using the shortest direct connections between the sites obtaining the first approximation and later solve the restricted version of APSP problem.
+However, the tour obtained in the first step might be incorrect due to obstacles and this was a reason to transform the Naïve algorithm into new one.

 The second proposed method for solving the TVP is Koper algorithm, shown in Algorithm 12.
-In Koper algorithm we first compute all-pairs shortest paths in graph G using the Adapted Floyd-Warshall algorithm, shown in Algorithm 11 (line 2 in the algorithm).
-In the next step we solve the TSP, using the distance matrix Z. We obtain the tour $\pi$ , which is a solution for TVP (line 3 in the algorithm).
+In Koper algorithm we first compute all-pairs shortest paths in graph G using the Adapted Floyd-Warshall algorithm, shown in Algorithm 11 (line 2 in the Algorithm 12) obtaining a distance matrix Z between points of S. In the next step we solve the TSP, using the distance matrix Z obtaining the tour π , which is a solution for TVP (line 3 in the Algorithm 12).

-'''

-Algorithm 12 Koper Algorithm1: procedure KOPER(S,X,W)2: Z \leftarrow ADAPTED(S,X,W)3: \pi \leftarrow TSP(Z)4: end procedure
+''' Algorithm 12 Koper Algorithm

+1: procedure KOPER(S,X,W)

+2: Z \leftarrow ADAPTED(S, X, W)

+3: \pi \leftarrow TSP(Z)

-'''
+4: end procedure '''